scande3/plm-demo/README.md

        For the past year, it has just been "keep it working" mode as I'd like to redo it.
 Especially some version that is hosted and can learn from the data hitting it rather than it just being a distributed gem.

-     * Sample commit: All except for one albeit the most recent ones are just quick hacks to hotfix more systemic issues.
+     * Sample commit: All except for one were done by myself.
+The most recent commits are focused on hotfixes rather than more sustainable solutions.

 2. [https://github.com/boston-library/mei](Mei) (short for Metadata Enrichment Interface)
      * Designed to be the first selling point of Linked Data Fragments, it is to replace autocomplete for more complex fields.